bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-122">122.
 Find the First Non-Repeated Character in a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The firstNonRepeatedChar function identifies the first non-repeated character within a given string.
-It accomplishes this by iterating through the string, building a character count object, and then using the find method to locate the first character with a count of 1.
+<p>The firstNonRepeatedChar function identifies the first non-repeated
+character within a given string.
+It accomplishes this by iterating through the string, building a character count object, and then using the find method to locate the first character with a count of 1.</p>
 <pre>
 const firstNonRepeatedChar = (str) => {
 const charCount = {};